rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ### LAB-10: A quick look at [TAS (Tanzu Application Service)](https://cloud.vmware.com/tanzu-application-service)

-- Tanzu Application Service for K8s is a Platform as a Service that builds and manages secure container images while taking advantage of the power afforded by Kubernetes' orchestration of containers.
+- CareSource already has Tanzu Applicatin Service (TAS) ready and in-production.
+During this workshop you will interact with a TAS environment so you can understand:
+   - Why do developers love TAS?
+(Spoiler: because it is simple to use, fast, scalable, stable and secure).
+   - When to use TAS vs. TKGI?
+(Spoiler: when developing use TAS vs. when a vendor, such as confluent, delivers containerized solutions).
+   - And is the really a  question of TAS vs. TKGI?
+(Spoiler: TAS is a PaaS and TKGI is a CaaS.
+TAS-4-K8s is TAS running on TKG).
-- Developers love TAS because there are no IP addresses, no complex YAML files, no need to understand load balancing, routing, SSL certificates, or specifics of any given Public IaaS.
+- A bit more on why developers love TAS: there are no IP addresses, no complex YAML files, no need to understand load balancing, routing, SSL certificates, or specifics of any given private or public IaaS.
 TAS is all about getting from source code to production via a simple `cf push`.
+TAS manages the creation and orchestration of containers for the Developer, Operations and InfoSec.
 - Operators love TAS because it is self-monitoring and self-healing.
 Through TAS, Ops can enforce policies, carry out updates/upgrades of O/S and middleware layers, add database and other services to the developer's marketplace, expand the environment horizontally and vertically, while maintaining high-availability.
 - TAS effectively simplifies and streamlines developer and operator tasks, enabling productivity, while enforcing security best practices and development techniques that deliver significant gains in speed to market.